manuel212113/manuel212113/README.md

 ### Hi there 👋

-My name is Manuel Toro and I'm a  backend developer! 👋
+My name is Manuel Toro and I'm a  frontend developer! 👋

 - 🔭 I’m currently working on my carrer
 - 🌱 I’m currently learning Angular